holochain-gym/holochain-gym.github.io/docs/developers/basic/hashes.md

 So I hope you see that hashes play a big role in how data is stored and retrieved.
 You will see them poping up when we talk about headers, elements, the DHT, validations.
 They are everywhere.
 Enough talking.
 It is time to get ready for the exercise.

 This time you are building a library zome.
 The zome will need 2 functions that can be called from the outside: `add_book` and `get_book`.
 You will add your favorite book and retrieve it from the library zome based on -you guessed it- the hash of its entry.
-In one of the next exercise we will see that there are better ways to retrieve your data: headers and elements.
+In one of the next exercise we will see that there are other ways to retrieve your data: headers and elements.
 But it is good to know you can always find your entry again based on its entry hash.

 First let's practice a bit in the simulation gym.
 Select "add_book" in the CallZomeFns below, type the title of your favorite book in the input and click _EXECUTE_.